 - Dogs reaching 7 years or older should be supplemented with ubiquinol (the active form of CoQ10) because their ability to convert CoQ10 into ubiquinol declines with age.

 - Dogs who are on diets cooked under high heat (e.g. commercial foods like kibble) should be supplemented.

 - Dogs with heart disease or breeds that are prone to development of heart problems should definitely be supplemented.

 - Active dogs (e.g. hunting dogs, dogs training for agility) can benefit from this supplement for muscle growth, maintenance, and repair.

 - Dogs with periodontal disease (e.g. gingivitis) and mouth inflammation should also be given CoQ10.

 - Dogs with GI problems (e.g. ulcers, colitis, etc.) and liver disease (e.g. liver inflammation) can benefit from this supplement.

-- Dogs with weakened immune systems, such as those suffering from cancer, may benefit from this supplement.
+- Dogs with cancer and those with weakened immune systems may benefit from this supplement.

 Dosage of CoQ10 for Dogs